 So how do we start to put together a menu for breakfast?
 Let’s look at the traditional ingredients.

 Anatomy of a farmhouse breakfast

 The fresh orange juice to start the morning is a must of course and I lay out the cereals, Mueslis, Yogurts, and freshly prepared fruit for guest to help themselves too.
 Porridge is a popular option with our guest, particularly if they are choosing our Newlyn Kippers to follow.
-I choose a traditional milled oat to make this, that need a long slow simmering so it’s best ordered in advance.
+I choose a traditional milled oat to make porridge, they will need a long slow simmering on the stove, so it’s best ordered in advance.

 Our stewed fruits are always popular and the Dorset Mueslis, Crunchy nut cornflakes and I’ve notice guest forsaking the higher fibre cereal in favour of cocoa pops lately too!
 Sometimes in the summer the figs that line the courtyard are ready to harvest and Charles simmers these gently or pops them freshly picked on the side plates.
 Later the year the apples come along from out orchard of vintage varieties and these we gently cook in the morning.

 To cook the English breakfast it is always best to start with the best freshest ingredients you can find.
 I grill the smoked bacon with the tomatoes and mushrooms, after the sausages have had ten minutes head start and again look for an outdoor reared pork sausage – there really is a big difference in quality.
 Have the grill as hot as possible – I’ve found if I can smell the bacon it is usually time to turn it over.
 One of my first breakfast guest twenty four years ago now told me sagely “it take thirty minutes to cook a sausage” and I stuck to that advice ever since!

 Lastly the eggs – they have to be free range and they have to be fresh – I buy day old eggs from a farm in the next village now and our fox enjoys the run of the farm.